data-apis/scipy-2023-presentation/paper.rst

 subnamespaces which are optional extensions.

 The standard only specifies a minimal set of functions and semantics that any compliant library should implement.
-Libraires are free to implement more than what is specified, but use of this code will not be portable.
+Libraries are free to implement more than what is specified, but use of this code will not be portable.

 Array Object